jxvar6s/SQL_Pracice/sql_journey.md

 to extract the _.tar_ file.

-In my case is a budle file _mysql-8.0.26-1.el7.x86_64.rpm-bundle.tar_ base on my selection on the previous image.
+In my case is a budle file _mysql-8.0.26-1.el7.x86_64.rpm-bundle.tar_ base on my selection in the previous image.

 1. Extract the _RPM_ file from [MySQL](https://www.mysql.com)
 ```bash